syn990/SYN-OS/SYN-ISO-PROFILE/airootfs/usr/share/syn-os/docs/waybar.md

   Click for a quick menu to start, stop, or check them.
 See [File sharing](./tools/syn-share.md).
 - **VPN.** Shows up only when a WireGuard connection is active, otherwise it's not there at all.
+- **SSH.** Shows a count of your active outbound SSH sessions, and blinks while any are open.
+Not there at all when you have none.
 - **Network.** Wi-Fi name and speed, or a disconnected icon.
 Click it to open the Wi-Fi picker.
 See [Wi-Fi](./tools/wifi.md).
 - **Backlight.** Screen brightness.
 Scroll up or down to change it.